Power Supply Buyers Guide

 This is beneficial because with a non-modular power supply (pictured) you need to find space inside your PC for the mess of unused cables.

-In contrast with a modular power supply, you only need to plug in the cables your PC actually needs.
+In contrast with a modular power supply insert, you only need to plug in the cables your PC actually needs.
 This frees up space inside your PC, making it run cooler.

 Speaking of visual appeal some power supply manufacturers produce replacement modular cables with individually braided wires in different colours.
 You can also purchase cable extenders if you have a particularly large case